amzn/oss-dashboard/README.md

 # Amazon Open Source Program GitHub Dashboard
 A dashboard for viewing many GitHub organizations, and/or users, at once.

+!!!oss-dashboard now requires PostgreSQL - README needs updating.
+For the sqlite version, see the 0.2 release!!!

 ![Screenshot](screenshots/BasicDashboardExample.png?raw=true)

 There are three phases to generating the dashboard.